Resolve QuickBooks Error 6143 Using These Simple Methods

 • Move to the Local Backup Only section and hit on Browse.
 Now, choose the location where you want to save the backup company file.

-• Choose and set the number of backup copies you want.
 Tip: Set up the backup reminder in the Online and Local Backup section.

 • It will run a quick test to ensure the backup file is in good shape.